Representing model inadequacy: A stochastic operator approach: Introduction

 \section{Introduction}

 Model inadequacy is a complex and critical issue that affects nearly all realms of computational science and engineering.
 In general, models of physical systems are imperfect: they rely on abstractions and simplifications which do not perfectly represent the modeled system.
 Sometimes the imperfections are small enough that any discrepancy between the model and reality is dominated by observation error, such that the discrepancy is essentially undetectable given existing measurement technology.
 In contrast, a model is demonstrably inadequate when the imperfections lead to a detectable inconsistency between the model and observations.
 Such inadequacies are often detected during model validation, which is the process of assessing whether a given mathematical model, including representations of relevant uncertainties, is consistent with knowledge regarding the modeled system \cite{babuska08,bayarri07,Oliver_2015}.
-When an inadequacy is detected, one would generally prefer to improve the model to remove the discrepancy prior to using it to make predictions, but such improvement is often not feasible.
-In this case, a representation of the inadequacy is needed to quantify the possible impact of model inadequacy on computed quantities of interest.
-However, the formulation of such model inadequacy representations is an open problem.
-In this work, we propose a new technique to account for model inadequacy in the context of chemical kinetics models.
-Specifically, the model inadequacy in the equations describing the evolution of the chemical system is represented by a stochastic operator which is specifically constructed to respect certain non-negotiable constraints on the system.
-This approach results in a model inadequacy representation that is both probabilistic and physically meaningful.
-The method is demonstrated on a typical problem in chemical kinetics, namely the reaction mechanism model for hydrogen combustion, where it is shown that the formulation is flexible enough to account for significant inadequacies present in the original model.
+When an inadequacy is detected, one would generally prefer to improve the model to remove the discrepancy, but such improvement is often not feasible.

+One of the most important uses of computational models is to make predictions, by which we mean to predict values of model outputs without corroborating observations of the predicted quantities.
+Such predictions are important to engineering design and decision making.
+If one is using an inadequate model, as is often the case because that is all that is tractable, it is important to characterize the uncertainty in the prediction due to model errors \cite{Oliver_2015}.
+A representation of model inadequacy is therefore needed, and it is critical that the model inadequacy be represented in a way that will allow the uncertainty to be propagated to the predictions, as described by \cite{Oliver_2015}.